 - Canva for creating DIY design perfection

-Easy to use Easil is my latest go-to design tool.
+Easy to use Canva is my go-to design tool.
 The designs for this article were made in Easil.
 This drag-and-drop design tool that helps you create visual content that’s SO good, it looks like a Pro designed it.

 You can create your templates and recreate your most popular designs into something new and fresh.

 - Tasty Pins for blog images

 Tasty Pins allows you to optimize your blog’s images for Pinterest, SEO, and screen readers.
 It’s a win, win, win!
 I love that you can add multiple Pinterest images per blog post and they're all hidden in the article until people hit the Pinterest button to save.